 The Company has historically funded its operating activities principally from internally generated cash flow, even in an industry-depressed year such as 1992.
-The 1995 equity infusion from the First Reserve Funds, together with internally generated cash flow, enabled the Company to formulate and implement its Deepwater expansion strategy.
+The 1995 equity infusion from the First Reserve Funds and its investment funds, together with internally generated cash flow, enabled the Company to formulate and implement its deepwater expansion strategy.

+As of December 31, 1997, the Company had \$28.9 million of working capital (including \$13.0 million of cash on hand) and no debt outstanding.
 The Company completed an initial public offering of common stock on July 7, 1997, with the sale of 2,875,000 shares generating net proceeds to the Company of approximately \$39.5 million, net of underwriting discounts and issuance costs.
 The proceeds were used to fund capital expenditures during 1997, and to repay all outstanding long-term indebtedness.
-As of March 31, 1998, the Company had \$24.3 million of working capital, no debt outstanding and maintained \$11.2 million of cash on hand after funding the acquisition of two vessels in late 1997 (the SEA SORCERESS and the MERLIN), ERT's purchase of offshore properties and the equity investment in Aquatica, Inc. Additionally, the Company has approximately \$37.0 million available under a Revolving Credit Agreement with Fleet Capital Corporation, as amended, which terminates on December 31, 2000 (the "Revolving Credit Agreement").
+In January, 1998, the Company acquired interests in six blocks involving two separate fields (including 49 wells).
+The Company also purchased a significant minority stake in Aquatica, Inc. (a shallow water diving company) in February 1998 for cash and a commitment to lend additional funds of \$5 million to allow Aquatica to purchase vessels and fund other growth opportunities.
+As of March 31, 1998, the Company had no debt outstanding and maintained \$11 million of cash on hand after funding the acquisition of two vessels in late 1997 (SEA SORCERESS and MERLIN), ERT's purchase of the offshore properties mentioned above and the equity investment in Aquatica, Inc. Additionally, the Company has approximately \$37 million available under a Revolving Credit Agreement with Fleet Capital Corporation, as amended, which terminates on December 31, 2000 (the "Revolving Credit Agreement").
 The Company has had, and anticipates having additional discussions with third parties regarding possible asset acquisitions (including natural gas and oil properties and vessels).
 However, the Company can give no assurance that any such transaction can be completed.